 Defense Is The Name Of The Game

 McCarthy is expected to add 2019 Saints linebackers coach Mike Nolan as the Dallas Cowboys defensive coordinator for 2020.
 The two have been acquainted in the past, with McCarthy being an assistant for Nolan during his time in San Francisco from 2005-2008.
 While the roles are reversed now, there is no question that their former relationship will help restore a sense of authority and attitude that the Cowboys have lacked for a while.

 Furthermore, Nolan is a perfect hire for what this defense wants to do.
-He groomed Demario Davis into an All-Pro linebacker in just 2 seasons, and under his tutelage, the Cowboys defense can maybe even eclipse its 2018 dominance.
-The reason Nolan was hired is because Jerry Jones has recognized the strengths of this Dallas defense, and thus what their entire defense should be playing through: their linebackers.
+He groomed Demario Davis into an elite linebacker in just 2 seasons, and under his tutelage, the Cowboys defense can maybe even eclipse its 2018 dominance.
+The reason Nolan was hired is that Jerry Jones has recognized the strengths of this Dallas defense, and thus what their entire defense should be playing through: their linebackers.